openthread/openthread/src/cli/README.md

 ### prefix

 Get the prefix list in the local Network Data.
-Note: For the Thread 1.2 border router with backbone capability, the local Domain Prefix would be listed as well (with flag `D`), with preceeding `-` if backbone functionality is disabled.
+Note: For the Thread 1.2 border router with backbone capability, the local Domain Prefix would be listed as well (with flag `D`), with preceding `-` if backbone functionality is disabled.

 ```bash
 > prefix